Evaluating College Options in a Time of Financial Uncertainty

 Finally, if you are considering accepting a waitlist offer, remember that they typically favor full-pay students, as financial aid budgets are often fully allocated by May or June when waitlist offers are usually made (this will probably extend later into the summer this year).
 It will be very hard for colleges to predict yield (how many students accept offers) this year, and we expect colleges to load their waitlists to protect against this uncertainty.

-EVALUATE THE FINANCIAL HEALTH OF COLLEGES YOU ARE CONSIDERING
+EVALUATE THE FINANCIAL HEALTH OF THE COLLEGES YOU ARE CONSIDERING

 In the past several years we have seen a number of colleges close due to financial difficulties, and recent events may accelerate problems at already marginal institutions.
 It’s important to assess the financial health of the colleges you’re considering.
 There are several ways to evaluate this: